Table of Contents

 1. Simpsonize me – Burger King

-Why: the royalty of fast food ads, this one from Burger King is brilliantly done.
+Why: the royalty of best fast food ads, this one from Burger King is brilliantly done.
 Taking one of the most popular animated shows ever and getting it to work for your brand is a thing of beauty.

 In this 1-minute commercial everything works right.
 The jokes are on point, the crossover between real life and animated does magic, and the execution is flawless.
 Basically, you’ve got a full-fledged Simpsons episode watching experience.
 Burger King nailed that one making it one of the most popular fast food ads ever.